5 ways to make your alumni program more accessible to all your alumni

 2. Career support networks

-With recent reports showing over 21 million Americans as unemployed, career support networks have become even more relevant in 2020.
-As alumni and students count on their peers and alma mater respectively to navigate the tough job market, career support networks should be a worthy addition to your alumni programming in 2020.
+With unemployment an ever-looming problem on the horizon for students and alumni alike, career support networks have become even more relevant in 2020.
+As alumni and students count on their peers and alma mater respectively to navigate the tough job market, career support networks should be a mainstay feature to your alumni programming in 2020.

 3. Alumni Business Directory